mamunur13525/web/data/case-study/flow-ai-studio.md

 ## The Challenge
 The main challenges were:
-- Integrating AI image and video generation for the first time
+- Integrating AI image and video generation
 - Ensuring different blocks (text, image, video, chat) could connect and share data
 - Handling issues with video-to-text and image-to-text model accuracy
 - Designing a scalable database for future features
 - Adding project collaboration, permissions, and credit-based payments
-- Building an admin dashboard and documentation

 ---